Jieh: Polish-Lebanese archaeological expedition in Jiyeh (Porphyreon)

-The Polish-Lebanese Archaeological Mission from the PCMA UW conducts its research in cooperation with the DGA and the Faculty of Conservation and Restoration of Works of Art of the Academy of Fine Arts in Warsaw.
+The Polish-Lebanese Archaeological Mission from the PCMA UW conducts its research in cooperation with the DGA and the Faculty of Conservation and Restoration of Works of Art of the Academy of Fine Arts, Warsaw.
 In 2004, salvage excavations were conducted due to the construction of a hotel in the area of the necropolis.
 The team documented graves from the Roman and Byzantine periods, as well as large numbers of Hellenistic and Roman pottery vessels, both imported and locally produced.
 In the following years, work focused on the basilica and the residential quarter.
 Test pits in the basilica confirmed its use in the 5th century, although it could have been built earlier, i.e., in the 4th century.
 About 100 rooms dated to the Roman and Byzantine periods were excavated in the residential quarter.
 Test pits dug in some of the houses revealed ancient layers, as well as earlier ones – from the Bronze and Iron Ages.
 Three main phases of the functioning of the domestic architecture were distinguished: